 Come to Waterloo!

-Whether you are thinking about coming to the Faculty of Environment at Waterloo on exchange or have already been accepted and are starting to plan your trip, this is the page for you.
+Whether you are thinking about joining us in the Faculty of Environment at Waterloo for an exchange or have already been accepted and are starting to plan your trip, this is the page for you.

-Below, you will find resources to answer all the questions you may have about planning your stay in Waterloo, exploring the region, what to do on campus and where to find information for all of the important stuff like choosing your courses and applying for a study permit.
+Below, you will find resources to answer all the questions you may have about planning your stay in Waterloo, exploring the region, finding things to do on campus and where to find information for all of the important stuff, like choosing your courses and applying for a study permit.

 How to apply